renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 #### RVM says it's not a function

-Follow recommended instructions at [https://rvm.io/integration/gnome-terminal](https://rvm.io/integration/gnome-terminal)
+Follow recommended instructions at {% external_link {"text": "https://rvm.io/integration/gnome-terminal", "link": "https://rvm.io/integration/gnome-terminal"} %}

 #### Mastodon has no css
 If mastodon has no css and you see something like `#<Errno::ECONNREFUSED: Failed to open TCP connection to localhost:3035 (Connection refused - connect(2) for "::1" port 3035)>` in your console, the issue is where webpacker is trying to connect.
 You can fix it by changing `config/webpacker.yml`.